-Finally, the client has psychological barriers that prevent them from exercising as well as external barriers such as childcare and career demands that you must help them think through to ensure exercise adherence.
+Finally, the client has psychological barriers that prevent them from exercising and external barriers such as childcare and career demands that you must help them think through to ensure exercise adherence.

 Suddenly, the 12-week muscle program isn’t so simple.

-Enter the ACE IFT ® and Mover Method ®
+Enter the signature ACE IFT ® and Mover Method ®

-ACE also introduces “contemporary training parameters,” which replace the traditional, generic parameters such as cardiorespiratory fitness, muscular endurance, muscular strength, and flexibility with more specific and scientifically beneficial goals.
+ACE also introduces “contemporary training parameters,” replacing traditional, generic parameters such as cardiorespiratory fitness, muscular endurance, muscular strength, and flexibility with more specific and scientifically beneficial goals.

 The overall IFT model is as follows:

 - Base Training

 - Fitness Training

 - Performance Training

 Each IFT® phase has its own specific training protocols.